Heinrich von Bobenhausen: Biography

 In 1585, shortly after the Hapsburgs began to seize power over the order, Heinrich retired to the Deutschmeister's chamber house in Weissenburg, Alsace.
-In 1590, having already de facto lost all power over the Teutonic Order, Heinrich officially relinquished his position of Grandmaster of the Teutonic Knights.
-He died in Weissenberg on March 21, 1595 and was buried in the local Kommendenkirc (or Commandery Church).
+In 1590, having already de facto lost all power over the Teutonic Order, Heinrich officially relinquished his position of Grandmaster.
+He died in Weissenberg on March 21, 1595, and was buried in the local Kommendenkirch ("Commandery Church").